People who have gone on cruises several times are very familiar with modern cruise ship areas.

 The only exception is usually if a worker’s relative is on board and the worker takes them to the crew bar.

-In addition, just like passengers cruise have access to a good selection of free drinks.
+In addition, just like passengers, cruise crew have access to a good selection of free drinks.

 4. Morgue

-I know it is strange to talk about it, which is why cruise lines try to keep it hidden, however, on every cruise ship you can find a morgue.
+I know it’s strange to talk about it, which is why cruise lines try to keep it hidden, however, every cruise ship has a morgue.

 You’ll be surprised to hear that, but it’s actually a legal requirement.

-All oceangoing cruise ships are mandated to have a morgue onboard.
+All oceangoing cruise ships are required to have a morgue onboard.
 This requirement ensures that the ship is prepared to deal with any fatalities that may occur while at sea.

 We cannot hide the fact that cruises are very popular among older people, so the possibility of death is a real consideration.